• Skip to primary navigation

 What rhubarb tastes like though, is a question of what it tastes like when it's cooked with sugar to make it palatable.
 Then, it tastes pleasantly tart and adds great flavor to baked goods, jams, etc.

 And I love almost any dessert made with rhubarb.
 It is soo yummy!
+(Check out my recipe for rhubarb custard bars with meringue topping.)

-9"-sour-cream-rhubarb-pie-with-crumb-topping
+a 9"-sour-cream-rhubarb-pie-with-crumb-topping

 Can I Use Frozen Rhubarb?